dataiku/dss-plugin-tableau-hyper/README.md

 Export the results of your data processing, findings and predictions in DSS as a Tableau Hyper file that can be opened directly into Tableau.

+Be careful, if run twice, it overwrites the existing Table.

 ### The Tableau Hyper Exporter to Server

 Enables the upload of a file to a Tableau Server or to Tableau Online directly from your DSS flow.
 Using the preset, the Tableau Server credentials are available for all DSS users on your instance.
 Access and interact with your data on Tableau Server or Tableau Online.

+If a table already exists in the target project, it will be overwritten.

 ### Parameter Set